jlcarr/AIS-Can-You-Hack-It-Solutions/README.md

 ./upx -d debugme -o debugme_unpacked
 ```

 However this gives an error message: `upx: debugme: NotPackedException: not packed by UPX`.
 But how can this be?
 Surely it is packed with UPX if it has the string in it saying it is?
 But notice the string has been tampered with: the name UPX was removed after all!
 Perhaps more tampering has been done to make the the UPX unpacker fail?
-Clearly we wouldn't ahve tampering that would break the executable itself, so perhaps we can recover it?
+Clearly we wouldn't have tampering that would break the executable itself, so perhaps we can recover it?

 Thankfully Nozomi Networks has a free and open source tool for repairing tampered UPX files.